sabisasam/bisa-tutorial/README.md

 The function ws_message deals with messages and ws_disconnect discards a connection.
 Channel routing is contained in polls/routing.py and it maps channels to consumer functions.

+To activate "redis" install docker and avoid this way multiple local installations.
+After the installation run your redis or rabbitmq instances like this

+     $ docker run -p 6379:6379 redis

 ## 15) Management Page